beached/daw_json_link/docs/cookbook/json_nullable.md

 nullable types are supported by using the `json_nullable` mapping type or appending the type name with `_null` to use the convenience wrapper.
 The requirement of the underlying type is that it will be default constructable for null values or support the [Nullable Concept](nullable_value_concept.md).

+Named `_null` mappings accept a `JsonNullable` template argument that controls how an empty value is serialized when it is a class member:

+- `JsonNullable::Nullable` (the default) permits the entire member to be omitted.
+- `JsonNullable::NullVisible` always emits the member, using `null` for an empty value.

 Take the following JSON

 ```json